Thursday, December 27, 2018

 In 1944, Sonia and her parents faced the decision of either leaving the partisans or joining the Red Army.
 They decided to leave the partisans and took refuge in an abandoned house.
 They were unaware that the house was infected with typhus, which soon claimed Sonia’s mother, leaving only Sonia and her father.

-Sonia defiantly proclaims.
-“I want young people to know we were fighting back and that you can always find a way to fight back against injustice, racism, or anti-Semitism.
+In her JPEF interview, and during many classroom visits and Yom HaShoah presentations, Sonia defiantly proclaimed, “I want young people to know we were fighting back and that you can always find a way to fight back against injustice, racism, or anti-Semitism.
 If I was going to get killed, I was going to get killed as a fighter and not because I am a Jew.
-That itself gave me strength to go on.
+That itself gave me strength to go on."